projectsbyif/data-permissions-catalogue/content/patterns/verifiable-proof.md

 ---

-Sharing data in a form that is hard to forge.
-It can be checked using mathematical formulas, for example to verify that messages are end-to-end encrypted.
+The user can check that data is being shared securely, in a way that is hard to forge or edit.
+For example, a user can scan another user’s QR code to verify that no one is intercepting their messages or calls.